jrodolfo/basic-hibernate/README.md

 # Basic Hibernate

-Simple project with create, read, update, and delete.
+Simple project with create, read, update, and delete operations

 ## Pre-requisites, configurations, and how to run it